US-GHG-Center/RetrievalToolbox.jl/README.md

 3. `F77= ` and `F90= ` set your (GNU) Fortran77 and Fortran90 compilers. `F77=gfortran` and `F90=gfortran` should work.
 4. Set your LAPACK library location.
 On MacOS, this likely needs to be set to `-framework Accelerate`, and on Linux machines, you will likely have many options, including various OpenBLAS options, or Intel's MKL.

 Once those are set, simply type `make` to build the XRTM library.
 Note that you will have to make more substantial changes if you want to compile with e.g. Intel's compiler suite.
+If you do not have a LaTeX distribution on the computer, the build process will exit with an error message, but that only concerns the compilation of the documentation which is part of the makefile.

 RetrievalToolbox looks in a particular place to find the XRTM Julia interface file, and it is determined by the environment variable `XRTM_PATH`, which should point to the main source tree that you just cloned.
 So in an interactive environment, you should, for example, start a Julia session with